LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 any Lasso instance home directories which have been created in the default location.
 This will not remove any home directories which were created in alternate custom locations.
 On Linux, use the standard package manager (yum or apt) to uninstall Lasso Instance Manager.
+On Windows, use the system's built-in uninstall utility.